betting articles header image

 What Are Betting Exchange Place Markets?

 Place markets are as the name suggests, markets which allow you to bet on a selection to be 'placed'.
-Eg. a horse to finish 1st, 2nd or 3rd in a 8 runner or larger field.
+Eg. a horse to finish 1st, 2nd or 3rd in a 8 runner or larger field (Handicaps over 16 runners offering 4 places).

 Now, the first and most important thing to highlight here is that these place markets are completely different to the well known Each Way (EW) betting markets offered by traditional bookmakers.
 The Each Way bet is in fact 2 bets of equal stakes.
 The 1st stake is on the selection to win and the 2nd is on it to be placed.
 So a £10 EW bet will cost you £20 in total.